AberDoc Scholarships are part of a prestigious fund for Research Postgraduates

 - apply and be offered a place for doctoral study at Aberystwyth;

-- achievement of 7.0 in IELTS, or equivalent, as the normal case, for non-UK students (before the end of March 2019 at the latest);
+- non-UK students must achieve IELTS 7.0, or equivalent (before the end of March 2020 at the latest);

-- be commencing your doctoral study in September 2019 (current AU PhD students may be considered see point 3 of regulations below).
+- be commencing your doctoral study in September 2020 or be a current AU PhD student.

 Value of AberDoc Scholarships

-Successful candidates will receive a grant for up to three years which will cover their tuition fees (up to the UK/EU rate of £4,195)* and also provide them with a maintenance allowance of approximately £14,553 per annum* and access to a travel and conference fund (max. £500 per annum).
-Scholarships commence from the main intake: September 2019.
+Those awarded an AberDoc Scholarship will receive a grant for up to three years which will cover their tuition fees (up to the UK/EU rate of £4,327 per annum*) A maintenance allowance of approximately £15,009 per annum* and access to a travel and conference fund (max. £500 per annum*) will also be provided.
+Scholarships commence in September 2020.

-Non-EU students would have to cover the difference between UK/EU tuition fees and the non-EU tuition fees (approx. £9,805 to £11,055) from their scholarship.
+Non-EU students have to cover the difference between UK/EU tuition fees and the non-EU tuition fees from their scholarship.
 However, there will be 3 additional President's Scholarships, which cover this difference in tuition fees.
-These will be awarded to the three highest ranked non-EU candidates for the AberDoc competition.
+These will be awarded to the three highest ranked non-EU candidates in the AberDoc competition.

-All doctoral research students are able to undertake teaching and would be provided with a HR contract to enable this to happen easily, and will be recorded as staff members for this purpose only.
+In addition, doctoral research students are often able to undertake teaching work.
 Payment will be according to the rate for hourly teaching staff.
 Other opportunities for paid work may also be available, such as research support, marking, student recruitment and support activities.

-1. Eligibility: To be eligible to hold a scholarship, successful applicants must register as full-time postgraduate students for the degree of either PhD or PhDFA at Aberystwyth i.e. for a doctoral degree.
+1. Eligibility: To be eligible to hold a scholarship, successful applicants must register as a postgraduate students for the degree of either PhD or PhDFA at Aberystwyth.
 Applicants should normally have obtained or expect to obtain at least upper second class honours in their first degree.
-See also paragraph 5 below.

 2. Residence: Scholarship holders must pursue their research and be resident in Aberystwyth for at least 44 weeks of the year.
 Where a scholarship holder wishes to spend a significant period away from Aberystwyth (e.g. for extended fieldwork) the permission of the appropriate Pro Vice-Chancellor must be obtained.